PersistenceMap/PersistenceMap/README.md

 ## Important Notice
 PersistenceMap was renamed from PersistanceMap to PersistenceMap (note the change of **a** to **e**) in Source and on Nuget.
 The Current Version of **PersistanceMap 0.4.0** is no longer supported!
+For future use refer to [PersistenceMap](https://www.nuget.org/packages/PersistenceMap/) or [PersistenceMap.Sqlite](https://www.nuget.org/packages/PersistenceMap.Sqlite/)

 ## Installation
 ------------------------------